oyve/weather-formulas/README.md

 # weather-formulas
 A library of atmospheric and weather related calculations.

-* All algorithms are automatically tested
+* Test code for all code/algorithms
-* Supports custom valuation sets where applied
+* Supports custom valuation sets where needed
-* All code tested

 ## Features